 The birth of the controversial and colourful Ted Pooley, one of the best wicketkeepers of his era but a man who attracted trouble and some.
 He was suspended by Surrey in 1873 over allegations that he didn't try in a match, and missed the first Test of all, in 1877, as he was under arrest in New Zealand after an unsuccessful betting scam during a tour match.
 He died broken and bankrupt in a London workhouse in 1907.

 Over 500 players went under the hammer in the IPL's biggest auction, in Bangalore.
 There were five million-dollar buys - Yuvraj Singh, Dinesh Karthik, Kevin Pietersen, Mitchell Johnson and Glenn Maxwell - but the overall mood was less dramatic than in previous auctions, with the franchises looking at team-building over branding.
-Seventy players were bought for a total of Rs 212.35 crores (approx. $35 million).
+Seventy players were bought for a total of Rs 212.35 crores (approx. US$35 million).

 1858 Harry Moses (Australia)